Agana Sailing Itinerary

 Things to do

-Swimming, sipping a glass of wine and sunbathing is the best thing to do while in this bay surrounded with translucent waters of Adriatic sea.
-A nice walk and a great restaurant are worth the trip to coast.
+Spending time swimming, sipping a glass of wine and sunbathing are the best things to do while in this bay surrounded by translucent waters of the Adriatic sea.
+A nice walk and a great restaurant are worth the trip to the coast.

 Facilities